Canleskis/particular/particular/README.md

 ### Advanced usage

-The "frontend" is built on top of the "backend" but in some instances the abstraction provided by the frontend might not be flexible enough.
+In some instances the iterator abstraction provided by particular might not be flexible enough.
 For example, you might need to access the tree built from the particles for the Barnes-Hut algorithm, want to compute the gravitational forces between two distinct collections of particles, or both at the same time.
-In that case, you can use the backend directly by calling [compute] on a struct implementing [`ComputeMethod`], passing in an appropriate storage.

 #### The [`PointMass`] type